 Lymph nodes in the groin or armpits proximal to the residual limb enlarge.

-Pus or a thick discharge is present.
+Pus or a discharge is present.

 The skin becomes gray and soft or black (either may indicate gangrene).